FantaCovid-19/FantaCovid-19/README.md

 ### Glad to see you here!

-I am a final year student of Higher Level Technician - Programmer Analyst / Systems Analyst at the Technological University of Chile INACAP.
+I am a final year student of Higher Level Technician - Programmer Analyst at the Technological University of Chile INACAP.
 I am someone who is always willing to learn new things and work across technologies.
 Currently I am dedicated to web development few times of another type.

 ### More about me:
 - 🤝 Open for collaborations in web development.